 Vectura's score of 39 is higher than 58% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

-In 2023, Vectura reported total carbon emissions of approximately 14,578,000 kg CO2e, with the majority, about 13,983,000 kg CO2e, classified under Scope 3 emissions.
-The company's Scope 1 and 2 emissions amounted to approximately 595,000 kg CO2e.
-This represents a slight increase from 2022, when total emissions were about 14,385,000 kg CO2e, with Scope 3 emissions at approximately 13,981,000 kg CO2e and Scope 1 and 2 emissions at around 404,000 kg CO2e.
+In 2023, Vectura reported total carbon emissions of approximately 14,578,000 kg CO2e, with about 13,983,000 kg CO2e attributed to Scope 3 emissions and approximately 595,000 kg CO2e from Scope 1 and 2 combined.
+This marks a slight increase from 2022, when total emissions were about 14,385,000 kg CO2e, with Scope 3 emissions at approximately 13,981,000 kg CO2e and Scope 1 and 2 emissions at around 404,000 kg CO2e.
 Vectura's emissions data is cascaded from its parent company, Vectura Group plc, reflecting a corporate family relationship.
-However, the company has not set specific reduction targets or initiatives as part of its climate commitments.
-The absence of documented reduction targets indicates a need for further development in their sustainability strategy.
-Overall, Vectura's emissions profile highlights the significant impact of Scope 3 emissions, which are often the most challenging to manage, underscoring the importance of comprehensive climate action within the pharmaceutical industry.
+The company has not set specific reduction targets or initiatives as part of its climate commitments, nor has it engaged with the Science Based Targets initiative (SBTi) for formal reduction targets.
+Overall, Vectura's emissions profile highlights the significant impact of Scope 3 emissions, which dominate its carbon footprint, indicating a need for comprehensive strategies to address emissions across its value chain.

 Access structured emissions data, company-specific emission factors, and source documents